Windows81/Twitch-Key-Repository-2026-05-06/README.md

 ```
 </details>

-Then download and run [`test-twitch.py`](./test-twitch.py), making sure to have installed the `requests` library.
+Then download and run [`test-twitch.py`](./test-twitch.py), making sure to have installed:
+- the `requests` library, and
+- FFmpeg

 Paste the lines you just copied into the program's standard input.

 The output will look similar to [`twitch-keys.txt`](./twitch-keys.txt).